Creative Flow: Following Excitement, Trusting the Turns

 Following Excitement = Trusting Your Body’s Innate Intelligence

 When I was writing my book, I started with seemingly endless possible paths and spent months, if not years, playing them out.
-Many ideas didn’t make it into the final manuscript, but following that inner nudge, that glimmer of excitement, down certain trails taught me what the book wanted to become.
+Many ideas didn’t make it into the final manuscript, but following that inner nudge down certain trails taught me what the book wanted to become.

 Another client was sure he knew where he wanted to live.
 With the freedom of working remotely, Paris was the dream.
-But once he dove into research, he was pulled toward Croatia instead… so he followed that inner clue.
+But once he dove into research, he was pulled toward Croatia instead.

 Each of these stories began with clarity and enthusiasm for a certain destination and each shifted into something new.